botesjuan/botesjuan.github.io/_posts/2026-05-23-red-team-kill-chain-story.md

 ## Chapter 14, The Lifeline

-Every experienced operator knows that a beacon chain is only as strong as its weakest link.
-The current chain stretched from the attacker's machine, through the Intranet server, through the database server, through the child Domain controller, and now into the parent Domain Controller.
+Every experienced operator knows that a beacon <span class="kw">chain</span> is only as strong as its weakest link.
+The current <span class="kw">chain</span> stretched from the attacker's machine, through the Intranet server, through the database server, through the child Domain controller, and now into the parent Domain Controller.
 Five hops and easy to break with too many dependence and chance that a blue team threat hunting will disrupt the chained communication back out the building.
-Any single failure, a rebooted machine, a changed service configuration, a network hiccup, and the entire <span class="kw">C2</span> chain would collapse resulting in loss of access for the <span class="red">red team</span> operator.
+Any single failure, a rebooted machine, a changed service configuration, a network hiccup, and the entire <span class="kw">C2</span> <span class="kw">chain</span> would collapse resulting in loss of access for the <span class="red">red team</span> operator.

 The vault was coming next, and the vault was the most sensitive part of the engagement.
-If the <span class="kw">C2</span> beacon chain failed there, there would be nothing to fall back on.
+If the <span class="kw">C2</span> beacon <span class="kw">chain</span> failed there, there would be nothing to fall back on.

 The operator planted a backup before going further and ensuring persistence to come back and continue in dark of another night while not being disturbed and the blue team night shift doing graveyard duty.